Everything You Need to Know About New York’s Iconic Water Towers

 For more than a century, New Yorkers have taken pride in the expansive, still increasing network of water tanks.
 Though other methods of distributing water have been introduced over time, you can still find roughly 17,000 tanks scattered throughout the city.

 In 2014, an ambitious group of artists began the Water Tank Project.
-Within just a few years, many of these tanks were transformed into beautiful works of art, helping to further beautify an already beautiful place to live.
-The founders of the Water Tank Project also had a mission: use this art to help spread awareness about the global water crisis, which contributes to about 5 million people dying from dehydration every year.
+Within just a few years, many of these tanks were transformed into beautiful works of art.
+The founders of the Water Tank Project also had a mission: use this art to help spread awareness about the global water crisis.
+The crisis means that 5 million people die from dehydration every year.

 The art project, undoubtedly, has had a resounding impact.
 It is impossible to look up at New York’s skyline and not think about the very important role that having access to water, particularly clean water, plays in our lives.

-Some water tanks, both wood and steel, have also begun to become a part of New York City’s real estate community—in fact, a large tank on top of a Greenwich Village building that had been converted into a “fully functional rooftop cottage” recently sold for about $3.5 million.
+Some water tanks, both wood and steel, are now part of New York City’s real estate community.
+In fact, a large tank on top of a Greenwich Village building converted into a “fully functional rooftop cottage” and sold for about $3.5 million.

 New York City, without a doubt, is a place that’s always evolving.
 But it is also a place that will always remain connected to its eclectic and revolutionary past.
-Next time you are taking a walk around the city, particularly if you are in Manhattan, take a moment to look up and appreciate the history that surrounds you.
+Next time you are taking a walk around Manhattan, take a moment to look up and appreciate the history.

 You May Also Like